-The interior layout of your book provides the presentation of your book.
+The interior layout of your book is the presentation of your book's content.
 You can go for a no-frills approach or invest in applying more care to the format.
 When making this choice, consider your personality, the costs involved, and the conventions for your book's market.

 Making the interior pretty - The interior layout is all about making the appearance of the book’s content pretty.
 Some frills that you can add include fancy fonts, fancy chapter headings, scene break images, "left flush" or "drop caps" for the first paragraph of each chapter / scene, and maps (or enhanced content.)

 Scene break images: I used scene break images for my first two self-published books, but I've stopped now because they are really hard to get right.
+(I also made an effort to notice them in other books and decided that they're just noise that adds to the book size.)
 If you hire a layout expert, they should be able to handle scene break images for you.